The 47th: Critical reception

 Arifa Akbar in The Guardian described Bertie Carvel as "devilishly good", but felt "this Trumpian satire feels too soon".
 Andrzej Lukowski for TimeOut describes the play as "tremendous entertainment, that explores the decline of American democracy in an infinitely more enjoyable way than the actual decline of American democracy we must all bear witness to".
-Writing for the Evening Standard, states that "the language and staging of The 47th is eloquent and clever, but it has surprisingly little to say about a monster so huge."
+Writing for the Evening Standard, Nick Curtis states that "the language and staging of The 47th is eloquent and clever, but it has surprisingly little to say about a monster so huge."